srl-labs/containerlab/docs/manual/kinds/cisco_iol.md

 With that naming convention in mind:

-- `e0/1` - first data port available
+- `e0/1` - First data-plane interface available
-- `e0/2` - second data port, and so on...
+- `e0/2` - Second data-plane interface, and so on...

+Keep in mind IOL defines interfaces in groups of 4.
+Every four interfaces (zero-indexed), the slot index increments by one.

+- `e0/3` - Third data-plane interface
+- `e1/0` - Fourth data-plane interface
+- `e1/1` - Fifth data-plane interface

 The example ports above would be mapped to the following Linux interfaces inside the container running [[[ kind_display_name ]]]:

 - `eth0` - management interface connected to the containerlab management network.
 Mapped to `Ethernet0/0`.
 - `eth1` - First data-plane interface.
 Mapped to `Ethernet0/1` interface.
 - `eth2` - Second data-plane interface.
+Mapped to `Ethernet0/2` interface
+- `eth3` - Third data-plane interface.
+Mapped to `Ethernet0/3` interface
+- `eth4` - Fourth data-plane interface.
+Mapped to `Ethernet1/0` interface
-Mapped to `Ethernet0/2` interface and so on.
+- `eth5` - Fifth data-plane interface.
+Mapped to `Ethernet1/1` interface and so on...

 When containerlab launches [[[ kind_display_name ]]], the `Ethernet0/0` or `Vlan1` interface of the container gets assigned management IPv4 and IPv6 addresses from docker.
 On IOL the `Ethernet0/0` is in it's own management VRF so configuration in the global context will not affect the management interface.
 On IOL-L2 the management interface is the `Vlan1` interface, it is also in it's own management VRF.

-Interfaces must be defined in a contigous manner in your toplogy file.
-For example, if you want to use `Ethernet0/4` you must define `Ethernet0/1`, `Ethernet0/2` and `Ethernet0/3`.
+Interfaces can be defined in a non-contigous manner in your toplogy file.
 See the example below.

 ```yaml
 name: my-iol-lab